alanskye/CSE3013_Tetris_Project/README.md

 # CSE3013_Tetris_Project

-CLI(ncurses) Based Tetris A.I trained by Genetic Algorithm
+Tetris A.I with Genetic Algorithm